-3. Policy
+Policy

-Information management is the responsibility of all staff and it is also critical to enable disclosure of information under the RTI Act.
+Information management is the responsibility of all staff and it is also critical to enable disclosure of information in accordance with the Act.
 All staff are responsible and accountable for:

-- keeping records of all official information produced, received or acquired; - making records to support what they do; and - registering documents in Forestry Tasmania's records management system (TRIM).
+- keeping records of all official information produced, received or acquired; - · making records to support what they do; and registering documents in Sustainable Timber Tasmania's records management system (TRIM).

-Forestry Tasmania staff who are involved in the release of information to the public will make decisions which are consistent with the objects and provisions of the RTI Act and with any Manual and Guidelines issued by the Ombudsman (refer www.ombudsman.tas.gov.au).
+Sustainable Timber Tasmania staff who are involved in the release of information to the public will make decisions which are consistent with the objects and provisions of the Act and with any Manual and Guidelines issued by the Ombudsman (refer www.ombudsman.tas.gov.au).